GBrachetta/guillermo/README.md

 10. I also created a "Procfile", needed by Heroku in order to know how to run the app and instructed it to run my app using the Gunicorn server in it.
 11. When deploying, Heroku reads the pipfile to install the dependencies, reads the Procfile and the Config Variables inserted above.
 12. After that process, the app was live and running remotely in Heroku's servers.
+13. Additionally I created a subdomain of my domain `www.brachetta.com` and forwarded the app deployed on heroku, so this app can be accessed also at [guillermo.brachetta.com](http://guillermo.brachetta.com/), but at the moment of this writeup I don't have a ssl certificate attached to that subdomain and thus accessing the app through that url points to a non-secure site.
+Attaching a SSL certificate will be done once the app passed assessment and it justifies the extra expenses caused by it.

 ### Version Control

-During the development I used [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for version control.
+- During the development I used [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for version control.

-By this I was able to isolate features in different branches and integrated them as soon as they were finished and fully tested.
+- By this I was able to isolate features in different branches and integrated them as soon as they were finished and fully tested.

-As soon as I considered that a feature was finished I then merged its branch to the develop branch.
+- As soon as I considered that a feature was finished I then merged its branch to the develop branch.
 I then deleted stale branches once they were sufficiently tested and approved for release.

-When a group of features made a release worthwhile I then merged the develop branch to the master branch.
+- When a group of features made a release worthwhile I then merged the develop branch to the master branch.

-Additionally, and for testing purposes, I often also deployed feature branches in order to double-check that the app was responsive remotely.
+- Additionally, and for testing purposes, I often also deployed feature branches in order to double-check that the app was responsive remotely.

-Over 20 branches were using during the development of this app, to ensure isolated environments for each of them without interfering with already functioning features.
+- Over 20 branches were using during the development of this app, to ensure isolated environments for each of them without interfering with already functioning features.

-To deal with these features i used [GitHub issues](https://guides.github.com/features/issues/) and put in place a [project board](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards), which helped me organise my workflow and have a clear overview of where in the process of my development I was.
+- To deal with these features i used [GitHub issues](https://guides.github.com/features/issues/) and put in place a [project board](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards), which helped me organise my workflow and have a clear overview of where in the process of my development I was.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>